Christophe DE BEULE

 March 2022 – April 2025 Philadelphia (USA)

-• 2022-03 – 2023-02: Visiting Scholar in the Group of Professor Gene Mele supported by an INTER Mobility grant of the Luxembourg National Research Fund (FNR).
+• 2022-03 – 2023-02: Visiting Scholar in the group of Gene Mele supported by an INTER Mobility grant of the Luxembourg National Research Fund (FNR).

 University of Luxembourg